 Note: don't have a food processor?
 Add all ingredients to a large mixing bowl and mix with a spoon until well blended.

 Frequently asked questions

 Matcha is a type of green tea made from young tea leaves.
 The entire tea leaves are ground into a bright green powder, resulting in greater amounts of nutrients and antioxidants than naturally found in regular green tea.

-Matcha has more caffeine than green tea, but less than coffee.
-Where coffee can give you an instant boost, matcha gives a more gentle release of energy that can last longer without the jittery side effects of coffee.
+Matcha has more caffeine than green tea leaves, but less than coffee.
+Where coffee can give you an instant boost, a matcha latte gives a more gentle release of energy that can last longer without the jittery side effects of coffee.
 This superfood can boost your metabolism while calming your mind and relaxing your body.